Current projects and maintained applications

 djbdnscurve6 is a fork of djbdns-1.05 providing full IPv6 support and now in version 3 the full set of CurveDNS enabled DNS servers including dnscache and tinydns.
 Apart from NaCL (or libsodium) it requires fehQlibs to build.

 s/qmail is considered to be the successor or DJB's qmail with TLS 1.3 support based on ucspi-ssl and authentication using a variety of IdP sources including Dovecot.
-SPF and SRS features are also available out-of-the-box.
+SPF, SRS, TLSA, and DKIM capbilities are available out-of-the-box.

 Packaging djbware software